jeremenichelli/personal-site/posts/2014-12-11-writing-your-own-css-fluid-grid.md

 ## The markup

-So, we need a row class element and then fill it up with the group of columns we want.
+We need a row class element and then fill it up with the columns we want.

 ```html
 <div class="row">